Texas Railroad History - Tower 53 (Ney Yard), Tower 124 (Bird's Siding) and Tower 126 (Polk's Tower) - Fort Worth

 Right

-North of Tower 53, the Katy and Santa Fe junction with the T&P near downtown was also interlocked in 1904 with Tower 55.
+North of Tower 53, the Katy and Santa Fe crossings of the T&P near downtown was also interlocked as Tower 55 in 1904.
 It then took more than twenty years for the crossings at Polk's Stockyard and Bird's Siding to become interlocked.
-The first of the two was Tower 126 at Polk's on June 15, 1926.
+The first of the two became Tower 126 at Polk's on June 15, 1926.
 Commonly known to railroaders as Polk's Tower, it was a two-story manned tower that housed an electric interlocker with 33 functions.
 RCT's annual list of active interlockers published December 31, 1926 cites Tower 126 as being located at "Fort Worth, Polk's Stock Yard".
 The following year, the report started calling the location "Ft.
 Worth (Violet St.)", a street that no longer exists.
 (Perhaps the change resulted from RCT realizing that Polk's Stockyard had been out of business for thirteen years due to the fire in 1914!)
 Documents in the RCT interlocker archives at DeGolyer Library, Southern Methodist University indicate that Polk's Tower was approximately 14 ft. by 20 ft. in size.
-The image of Polk's Tower at the top of this page is the only image of it that has ever been found.
+The image of Polk's Tower further above is the only one found thus far.

-For the FW&RG/Santa Fe crossing, RCT commissioned a cabin interlocker, Tower 124, at "Fort Worth, Bird's Siding" on November 2, 1926.
-Cabin interlockers were unmanned huts operated by train crews, typically used where a busy line (e.g., the Santa Fe) crossed a less active line (e.g., the FW&RG spur.)
+For the FW&RG / Santa Fe crossing, RCT commissioned a cabin interlocker, Tower 124, at "Fort Worth, Bird's Siding" on November 2, 1926.
+Cabin interlockers were unmanned huts operated by train crews, typically used where a busy line (the Santa Fe) crossed a less active line (the FW&RG spur.)
 The interlocker was normally set to allow unrestricted movements on the busier track.
 When a train on the less active line needed to cross, it would stop short of the diamond and a crewmember would enter the cabin and the set the controls to allow his train to pass.
-During that brief period, trains on the busier line would see a signal to stop if they approached the crossing.
+During that brief period, trains on the busier line would see a STOP signal when approaching the crossing.
 Once the crewmember's train had crossed, he would reset the signals to allow unrestricted movements on the busier track.
 RCT's published list of current interlockers dated December 31, 1926 shows Tower 124 having six active functions.
 This was half the normal minimum because signals and derails were only needed on the busier line.
 Train crews on the lightly used line always stopped, hence fixed signs along that right-of-way were sufficient.
 RCT's interlocker list dated December 21, 1928 changed Tower 124's function count to seven, but the details of that change have not been determined.
 When the Frisco merged with Burlington Northern (BN) in 1980, Frisco's operations shifted to BN's primary Fort Worth & Denver yard on the north side of town.
 The former FW&RG spur east of Bird's Siding was no longer needed and was removed in 1983, but the western part between Bird's Siding and Belt Junction remained intact for Santa Fe access to the Brownwood line.
 In 1994, Santa Fe sold the Brownwood line and it eventually became owned by the Fort Worth & Western Railroad (FW&WR).

 Right

 : This index for the 1927 Sanborn Fire Insurance Co.
-Fort Worth map set has been annotated to show the tracks of the railroads near Tower 53, Tower 124 (Bird's Siding) and Belt Junction (Polk's Tower is off the top of the map.)
+Fort Worth map set has been annotated to show the tracks of the railroads near Tower 53, Tower 124 (Bird's Siding) and Belt Junction; Polk's Tower is off the top of the map.
 Katy Lake and I&GN Lake have also been highlighted in green, examples of the common practice of steam era railroads building their own reservoirs.
 Katy Lake was built in 1907-08 and survived until 1959 when it was drained as part of the construction of a large shopping center.
-I&GN Lake was probably built in 1903 when the I&GN began serving Ft.
-Worth.
+I&GN Lake was probably built in 1903 when the I&GN began serving Fort Worth.
 It survives today as Echo Lake.

-MP acquired the I&GN (1925) and gained controlling interest in the T&P (1930); the two railroads became fully merged into MP in 1956 and 1976, respectively.
-By 1952, the I&GN interchange track to Tower 53 had been removed; the right-of-way was repurposed as Cole St. along the south side of Echo Lake (formerly I&GN Lake) in the 1970s.
+Jay Gould had been fired by Katy stockholders in 1888 after which he fought a legal battle to retain control of the I&GN.
+He was ultimately successful when the Texas Legislature created a new charter for the Katy in late 1891 that did not permit it to retain ownership of the I&GN.
+Gould died a year later and was succeeded by his son George.
+The Gould family interests in various railroad properties waned during a series of bankruptcies, and by 1917, the Gould's were no longer involved with the T&P, MP or I&GN.
+MP acquired the I&GN (1925) and in 1930 gained controlling interest in the T&P (it did not exercise operational control, but the MP and T&P collaborated in many areas.)
+By 1952, the I&GN interchange track to Tower 53 had been removed; the right-of-way was repurposed as Cole St. along the south side of Echo Lake in the 1970s.
 In 1967-68, MP abandoned the I&GN route between Waco and Fort Worth, but the former I&GN tracks in Fort Worth are still intact north of Everman, a community in southeast Fort Worth.

 On March 20, 1961, RCT wrote a letter to Santa Fe, T&NO and the Frisco confirming that "Polk's Interlocking" had been officially retired.
 (The Frisco involvement may have been related to trackage rights; it did not have tracks at Polk's Tower.)
 T&NO and Santa Fe knew firsthand that they had removed the interlocker as this was the culmination of their plan to solve a switching problem.
 Kal Silverberg explains why the crossing was removed: